 Baroque imaginations tend toward complexity, contradiction, even hysteria.
 We find this tendency in the style of Henry James's fictions and in the matter of Thomas Pynchon's, in Picasso's wildest cubist and surrealist flights, in the overwhelmingly elaborate Capella Sistina in the church of Santa Maria Maggiore in Rome, in the enormous, mind-boggling ceiling painting on the vault of St. Ignazio di Loyola (also in Rome), in the impressive authorial outpouring of imaginative gusto in China Mieville's Perdido Street Station.

 Mannerist imaginations tend toward paradox, frustration, impasse.
-Here we find the inescapable nightmares of Kafka's Metamorphosis and The Trial, the ice-blue untouchable eroticism and interpretive impenetrability of Bronzino's Allegory with Venus and Cupid, David Foster Wallace's "The Depressed Person" and much of Infinite Jest, M. C. Escher's inescapable etchings, and the impossible paintings of Rene Magritte.
+Here we find the inescapable nightmares of Kafka's Metamorphosis and The Trial, the ice-blue untouchable eroticism and interpretive impenetrability of Bronzino's Allegory with Venus and Cupid, the no-exit tragedy of a depressive consciousness spinning round and round itself in David Foster Wallace's "The Depressed Person," "Good Old Neon," and much of Infinite Jest; M. C. Escher's inescapable etchings, and the impossible paintings of Rene Magritte.

 These are but three kinds of imaginative tendencies.
 There are many more possibilities (depressive, comic, tragic, etc.), and none of these categories should be taken as anything more than a fuzzy, loose, contingent kind of intellectual shorthand.
 Powerful imaginations tend to dissolve such categories and set all pigeonholes aflame.